-However, EFRAG suggests that the IASB has a separate project on IAS 7 Statement of Cash Flows with the objective of having a comprehensive review of the challenges that arise in practice (e.g. financial institutions) and improve consistency with the new content and structure of the statement of profit or loss.
+However, EFRAG suggests that the IASB should have a separate project on IAS 7 Statement of Cash Flows with the objective of having a comprehensive review of the challenges that arise in practice (e.g. financial institutions) and improve consistency with the new content and structure of the statement of profit or loss.

-Other comments: presentation of revenue and costs in different business lines providing financing to customers or entities operating both banking and insurance services).
-Some entities present information about their different business activities in the statement of profit or loss, within operating profit, by adding separate rows and allocating revenues and expenses in different rows reflecting the different business activities (as in paragraph El11 of the Illustrative Examples).
+Other comments: presentation of revenue and costs in different business lines

+EFRAG highlights that, currently, there is diversity in practice in how entities that operate business activities in different industries present their performance (e.g. a manufacturer providing financing to customers or entities operating both banking and insurance services).
+Some entities present information about their different business activities in the statement of profit or loss, as part of operating profit, by adding separate rows and allocating revenues and expenses reflecting the different business activities (as in paragraph EI11 of the Illustrative Examples).
 On the contrary, other entities present all income and expenses related to different business activities without any business activity distinction, accompanied by more detailed information in the segment reporting section in accordance with IFRS 8.